 Scope and value

-Approximately 152 million counterfeit goods were detained at the EU external border and in the internal market in 2023, according to a joint report published by the EUIPO and the Commission on 13 November 2024.
-The estimated value of these goods is €3.4 billion, a 68% increase from 2022.
+Approximately 112 million counterfeit goods were detained at the EU external border and in the internal market in 2024, according to a joint report published by the EUIPO and the Commission on 1 October 2025.
+The estimated value of these goods is €3.8 billion, reaching its highest recorded level.

 The most common counterfeit products detained in the EU were games, toys, recorded CDs/DVDs, labels/tags/stickers and packaging material, together accounting for nearly three-quarters of all detained products.
 Infringers attempted to avoid detection by shipping cheap packaging materials separately from the valuable, unbranded goods and assembling them within the EU.

-Regarding the detentions at the EU border, these increased by 7 % in 2023.
-However, despite this growth, the total number of detained articles decreased from over 24 million in 2022 to 17.5 million in 2023 (representing a 27 % reduction), reaching the lowest level in the past decade.
-Similarly, the estimated value of detained goods at the EU border decreased by 14 % in 2023 to EUR 811 million (relative to approximately EUR 943 million in 2022).
+Regarding the detentions at the EU border, these decreased by 3 % in 2024.
+However, despite this decrease, the total number of detained articles increased from 17.5 million in 2023 to almost 20 million in 2024 (representing a 12 % increase).
+On top, the estimated value of detained goods at the EU border almost doubled in 2024, hitting a ten-year high of €1.5 billion.

 Source and destination